J-DubApps/EndpointPilot/README.md

 PS-MANAGE is a PowerShell User Profile Configuration Script for Windows endpoints, with optimization for Remote Work scenarios.

-PS-MANAGE addresses the following Endpoint Configuration scenarios:
+PS-MANAGE addresses the following use-case scenarios:

 1. When on-prem Logon by the Windows PC Endpoint are rare, and file or registry settings-placement need to occur.
 2. Where timely File-placement, or Registry setting-placement, needs to occur quicker than GPP setting refresh period.